percona/k8spg-docs/docs/expose.md

     ``` {.text .no-copy}
     NAME                 TYPE        CLUSTER-IP    EXTERNAL-IP   PORT(S)    AGE
+    ...
     cluster1-ha          ClusterIP   10.88.8.121   <none>        5432/TCP   115s
+    ...
+    cluster1-replicas    ClusterIP   10.88.8.115   <none>        5432/TCP   2m16s
     ```

-This service points to the active primary.
+The `cluster1-ha` service points to the active primary.
 In case of failover to the replica node, will change the endpoint automatically.
+Also, you can use `cluster1-replicas` service to make read requests to PostgreSQL replica instances.

 To change the Service type, use `expose.type` in the Custom Resource manifest.
 For example, the following manifest will expose this service through a load